 God’s Gift of Grace

-When you talk to folks in the lobby at Grace, it’s pretty common to hear people say
+When you talk to folks at Grace, it’s pretty common to hear people say

 “I was so happy to come to a church where I could just be myself.”

 And that’s how it should be.
 In religious settings, we often try to be someone we’re not so we’ll impress people, or show how we have it all figured out.
 The truth is, no one has it all figured out.
 No one has it all together.
 The Bible says that it rains on the just and the unjust (Matthew 5:45).
 We all experience hardship.
 We all have regrets.
 That’s because we’ve all done wrong.
 We’re all sinners.
 That’s right.
 All of us.
 In the New Testament book of Romans, the Bible says,

 “For all have sinned, and come short of the glory of God.”
 Romans 3:23 (KJV)

 Sure, there are folks who’ll tell you they’ve lived a good life.
 That their good works will surely outweigh the bad.
 Sadly, it doesn’t work like that.
 Later on in the book of Romans, we read